oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

     ![Clear online and standby logs](images/clear-standby-logs.png)

-    The standby redo logs (sometimes shortened as SRLs) are fundamental to receive the current redo stream from the primary database.
+    The standby redo logs (sometimes shortened as SRLs) are fundamental for receiving the current redo stream from the primary database.

     ![Redo transport architecture](images/redo-transport-architecture.png)